KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-FinParcel by jesmak](https://github.com/jesmak/MMM-FinParcel)

 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Fish by nigel-daniels](https://github.com/nigel-daniels/MMM-Fish)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Fish.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-fitbit by SVendittelli](https://github.com/SVendittelli/MMM-fitbit)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-fitbit.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-FlagRise by ItsMeBrille](https://github.com/ItsMeBrille/MMM-FlagRise)